snuids/AMQC/README.md

 `docker build -f Dockerfile2025 .`
 * Run:
 `docker run -p 61616:61616 -p 8161:8161 -p 8180:8180 -e ACTIVEMQ_ADMIN_PASSWORD=admin -e ACTIVEMQ_ADMIN_LOGIN=admin amqc615` (Where amqc615 is the id of the image previsouly created)
-* Locally in the console use localhost as IP and 8180 as port
+* Locally in the console use localhost as IP and 8180 as port url: http://localhost:8180/AMQC/index.html

 Prebuild image: